shgong/hugo-academic/content/home/experience.md

 +++
 - **Clinical Assistant Professor of Mathematics**, New York University, Sept 2018 - present

+- **Director of the Summer Bootcamp, M.S. in the Mathematics in Finance**, New York University, Aug 2019 - present

 - **Adjunct Professor**, New York University, Sept 2014 - Aug 2018

 - **Data Science Consultant**, Maiden Reinsurance North America, June - Aug 2016 and June - Aug 2017